- To post as a guest, your comment is unpublished.· 2 years agoDear Mike,

 Public Sub saveattachmentsadddate() Dim itm As Outlook.MailItem Dim currentExplorer As Explorer Dim Selection As Selection Dim objAtt As Outlook.Attachment Dim saveFolder As String Dim fso As Object Dim oldName Dim file As String Dim DateFormat As String Dim newName As String Dim enviro As String enviro = CStr(Environ("USERPROFILE")) saveFolder = enviro & "\Documents\Attachments\" Set currentExplorer = Application.ActiveExplorer Set Selection = currentExplorer.Selection Set fso = CreateObject("Scripting.FileSystemObject") On Error Resume Next For Each itm In Selection For Each objAtt In itm.Attachments file = saveFolder & objAtt.DisplayName objAtt.SaveAsFile file 'Get the file name Set oldName = fso.GetFile(file) DateFormat = Format(oldName.DateLastModified, "yyyy-mm-dd ") newName = DateFormat & objAtt.DisplayName oldName.Name = newName Set objAtt = Nothing Next Next Set fso = Nothing End Sub

-1. After installing Kutools for Outlook, please select an email with the attachments you want to rename, and then click to select an attachment in the Reading Pane to activate the Attachment Tools tab.
-See screenshot:
+1. After installing Kutools for Outlook, please select an email which the attachments you will rename, and then click Kutools > Attachment Tools > Rename All.

 If you want to have a free trial of this utility, please go to free download the software first, and then go to apply the operation according above steps.